Vascular Pharmacology

 Vascular Pharmacology is a peer-reviewed medical journal covering research on all aspects of biology and pharmacology of the vascular system.
 It was established in 1970 as Comparative and General Pharmacology and renamed to General Pharmacology: The Vascular System in 1975, before obtaining its current name in 2002.
-The journal is published by Elsevier and the editor-in-chief is Raffaele De Caterina (D'Annunzio University of Chieti–Pescara).
+The journal is published by Elsevier and the editor-in-chief is Joseph Miano (Medical College of Georgia at Augusta University).

 Abstracting and indexing

 The journal is abstracted and indexed in BIOSIS Previews, CAB Abstracts, Chemical Abstracts, Current Contents/Life Sciences, EMBASE, MEDLINE, Science Citation Index, and Scopus.